dataCobra/hugo-vitae/features.md

  - .Params.tags # https://gohugo.io/variables/page/#page-level-params
  - .Params.nofeed # Don't add page to RSS file
  - .Params.math # Add math typesetting with KaTeX to a specific page
- - .Params.author # Add the author of a page (recommended with .Site.Params.listAuthor)
+ - .Params.author # Add the author of a page
- - .Params.authorlink # Add the create a link to a page of the author (recommended with .Site.Params.listAuthor)
+ - .Params.authorlink # Add the create a link to a page of the author
  - .Params.notaxonomy # Don't show this list of taxnomoies below the content
  - .Params.type # https://gohugo.io/content-management/types/
  - .Params.commentable # Enable/Disable comments for this specific page
- - .Params.hidden # Hide pages from the mainSections on the homepage
+ - .Params.hidden # Hide page from the mainSections on the homepage
  - .Params.norobots # Disallow page in robots.txt for search engines
  - .Params.nodate # Hide the publish date of specific content
  - .Params.image # Add an image to the post
  - .Params.imagetext # Add alternate text for the image to the post
+ - .Params.hidemeta # Hide the metadata (readingTime, wordCount and Author)